cloudera/director-spi/README.md

 The abstract provider framework generally passes localization contexts up the constructor chain, and constructs appropriate child localization contexts using the ID of the constructed provider as a key component.
 Similarly, the template localization context for a resource provider is by convention a child context of the resource provider's localization context (see [SimpleResourceTemplate.getTemplateLocalizationContext](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/model/util/SimpleResourceTemplate.html#getTemplateLocalizationContext(com.cloudera.director.spi.v2.model.LocalizationContext))).

-The Cloudera Director UI expects the keys associated with validation conditions to be a concatenation of a localization context key prefix and a configuration property key.
+The Cloudera Altus Director UI expects the keys associated with validation conditions to be a concatenation of a localization context key prefix and a configuration property key.
 This is what allows UI element highlighting in response to validation conditions.
 A plugin that follows the conventions and uses the utility methods in the [Validations](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/util/Validations.html) class will get this behavior automatically.

 #### Implementing logging

 The plugin should use the [SLF4J](http://www.slf4j.org) logging API for any logging, by declaring a 'provided' dependency on version 1.7.5.
-Logging for the entire application will be centrally configured, and logging output will be sent to the appropriate Cloudera Director log files.
+Logging for the entire application will be centrally configured, and logging output will be sent to the appropriate Cloudera Altus Director log files.

 The plugin should not include any SLF4J logging adapters, even if one of its dependencies uses a different logging framework.
-Instead, the plugin author should document the additional logging frameworks, and refer the user to Cloudera Director documentation for information about any supported logging adapters.
+Instead, the plugin author should document the additional logging frameworks, and refer the user to Cloudera Altus Director documentation for information about any supported logging adapters.

 ### Packaging the plugin

-All dependencies of the plugin code, other than the 'provided' Director SPI and slf4j logging dependencies, must be included within the plugin JAR.
-To avoid conflicts between dependencies used by the plugin and dependencies used by other plugins, as well as by Cloudera Director itself, the dependencies must be relocated into new packages that are unique to the plugin.
+All dependencies of the plugin code, other than the 'provided' Altus Director SPI and slf4j logging dependencies, must be included within the plugin JAR.
+To avoid conflicts between dependencies used by the plugin and dependencies used by other plugins, as well as by Cloudera Altus Director itself, the dependencies must be relocated into new packages that are unique to the plugin.
 The Maven shade plugin can perform this transformation.

 Additionally, all code in the plugin JAR must be in either the same package as the plugin launcher class or a subpackage of that package.

-Cloudera Director uses Java’s service loading mechanism to locate launcher classes in a plugin JAR.
+Cloudera Altus Director uses Java’s service loading mechanism to locate launcher classes in a plugin JAR.
 Therefore, a plugin JAR must include a provider-configuration file named `META-INF/services/com.cloudera.director.spi.v2.provider.Launcher`.
 Each ordinary line in that file must contain the fully-qualified name of a launcher class (for typical plugins, this will be only one line).
-On startup, Cloudera Director will scan the plugin JAR for launcher classes named in this way and instantiate them.
+On startup, Cloudera Altus Director will scan the plugin JAR for launcher classes named in this way and instantiate them.
 See the Javadoc for java.util.ServiceLoader for more information on the format of the provider-configuration file.

 #### Example